-The DNP provides the terminal academic preparation for patient focused advanced practice nursing.
+The DNP provides the terminal academic preparation for patient-focused advanced practice nursing.
 The post-master’s DNP is designed to prepare nurses for leadership positions where they can create transformative change to improve the health and health care outcomes of individuals, families, groups and populations.
 This program focuses on development of advanced competencies for complex practice along with evidence-based practice utilization to meet the demands impacting quality patient care delivery, patient outcomes, and system management.

 1. A completed Graduate Application.

 3. Official transcripts sent to Office of Graduate Admission.
 Master of Science in Nursing degree from an ACEN accredited college or CCNE university that holds regional accreditation.